hobofan/rails-logstasher/README.md

 This is an experimental gem to see how easy / difficult it is to completely replace the default Ruby on Rails logging system with one based on outputting JSON messages.

-This gem will create JSON based log entries designed for consumption by Logstash (although being JSON they can be read by other software).
+This gem will create JSON based log entries designed for consumption by Logstash version 1.2 (although being JSON they can be read by other software).
 The JSON will contain the same information as can be found in the default rails logging output.